 Alcohol and Drugs

-The use of alcohol and other drugs can have a negative impact on judgments and reactions, health and safety, and may lead to legal complications as well.
+The use of alcohol and other drugs can have a negative impact on the decision making, wellbeing and safety of students, as well as lead to legal complications.

 The university’s principal role is to engage in education that leads to high standards and respectful conduct.
 When those are compromised, the university will take disciplinary action against organizations and individuals violating either the law or the unreasonable use of alcohol.
-It also must provide help for students who are alcohol-dependent.
-The university will deal severely with students convicted of the illegal possession, use or sale of drugs.
+It also must provide help for students who are alcohol dependent.
+The university will take appropriate action with students convicted of the illegal possession, use or sale of drugs.

 What the University Community Can Do to Prevent Alcohol Abuse and Drug Use